 What Is Temporomandibular Joint Dysfunction (TMD)?

-Temporomandibular Joint Dysfunction (TMD) encompasses a group of conditions affecting the temporomandibular joint (TMJ), the complex hinge that connects the lower jaw (mandible) to the temporal bone of the skull.
+Temporomandibular Joint Dysfunction (TMD) refers to a set of conditions that impact the temporomandibular joint (TMJ), a critical hinge connecting the lower jaw (mandible) to the temporal bone.
 Located just in front of each ear, the TMJ is unique among joints in the body due to its dual functions: it allows for both the up-and-down hinge movement and the sliding or gliding movement required for chewing, speaking, and other jaw movements.
 Thanks to its versatility, the TMJ is considered one of the most dynamic and complex joints in human anatomy.

 Anatomy of the Temporomandibular Joint (TMJ)